qwertologe/myradio/README.md

     # if you press the button, this command will be executed e.g.:
     # sudo mount -o remount,rw /;cp /run/shm/myradio.ini ~; sudo mount -o remount,ro /
     post_save_cmd =
+    # backlight_cmd will be called if you change the brightness
+    # until now this is an external command
+    # maybe in the future there will be internal commands, too
+    backlight_cmd = xbacklight -set {}

     # Short version: